1. Pay down your credit card bill every month

 9. Don’t go over your credit limit

 Although banks provide credit limits, they often allow cardholders to go over their limits – go figure.
-If you do, the issuer can charge you an over limit fee, often $25 or more, plus they can raise your interest rates.
+But this generosity can come at a cost.
+Some card issuers will charge you an over limit fee, often $25 or more, while some will end up charging you more in interest, or both!
+To minimize these extra costs, be sure to read your credit card fine print.

 10. Get a specific card for foreign purchases

-Most Canadian credit cards charge a foreign transaction fee of 2.5% on foreign purchases, wiping away any benefit you might get from your rewards and then some.
-Get a Canadian credit card that does not charge any foreign transactions fees at all, and you’ll be well ahead of the game.
+Most Canadian credit cards charge a foreign transaction (FX) fee of 2.5% on any purchase that is not in Canadian currency.
+Simple back-of-napkin math shows these FX fees can quickly wipe away any benefit you might get from your rewards (and still cost you!).
+To minimize FX fees, get a Canadian credit card that does not charge any foreign transactions fees, or offers bigger reward earnings to offset FX fees.

 11. If you don’t keep a balance, use a rewards credit card

-Why use cash, debit or a non-rewards card if you can make the same purchase and get 5% cash back or points towards a free flight?
-So long as you pay off your balance, you might as well get rewarded for purchases you would have made anyways.
+Why use cash, debit or a non-rewards card if you can make the same purchase and get 2% to 5% cash back or earn points towards a free flight?
+So long as you pay off your balance, you might as well get rewarded for purchases you would have made anyway.

 12. Don’t use more than 30% of your credit line